Israel: Witnesses to testify in Netanyahu corruption trial | DW | 05.04.2021

 In this picture from February 8, Israeli Prime Minister Benjamin Netanyahu arrives in court for a hearing in his corruption trial

-Israeli Prime Minister Benjamin Netanyahu appeared Monday in a court hearing witness testimony in the evidentiary phase of the corruption trial against him.
+Israeli Prime Minister Benjamin Netanyahu appeared Monday in court to hear witness testimony in the evidentiary phase of the corruption trial against him.

 All eyes were on lead prosecutor Liat Ben-Ari, who delivered a much-anticipated opening statement at the Jerusalem District Court.